chillfactor032/VodSlicer/README.md

 For mp4 video's hosted on servers that support the HTML5 `Range` header, a user can request a section of data (or byte range) from the middle of the video.
 This is how you can seek around in the video player.
 This makes it trivial to request a section of data out of the middle of the file.

-Remember though that mp4 is a container format, which means that simply pull data out of the middle of the video will result in a corrupted file.
+Remember though that mp4 is a container format, which means that simply pulling data out of the middle of the video will result in a corrupted file.

 ![MP4 Container Structure](https://chillaspect.com/images/mp4_structure2.png "MP4 Container Structure")